zefr0x/ianny/README.md

 ## Features

-- ⚙ Simple config to tweak it's behavior.
+- ⚙ Simple config to tweak its behavior.
 - 🚀 Auto start it with your desktop environment.
 - 🚫 [X11](https://en.wikipedia.org/wiki/X_Window_System) is not supported.
 - 🚫 Microsoft Windows is definitely not supported.